 Water restrictions in Auckland - Water restrictions are in effect across the Auckland region.
 Learn more

-Parts of Three Streams Reserve are closed to prevent the spread of kauri dieback.
+Three Streams Reserve is closed to prevent the spread of kauri dieback.
 Read more about how to Protect our kauri trees.

 Three Streams Path - Path suggested start from Twin Court.